 In this video, Connie Lui summarises the FIF regime and the step plan to approach a FIF scenario.

-If you need further assistance with tax, accounting or property matters, we offer a FREE 30-minute consultation.
+If you need further assistance with tax, accounting or property matters, we offer a FREE consultation.
 You can book at here

 Below is a summary of the discussion points.

 - Firstly, we need to determine whether the offshore investment falls under the FIF rules or controlled foreign company (CFC) rules.
 This depends on the shareholding interest in the offshore investment.
 NZ tax residents hold interest of